Sébastien Ogier: 2020

 Amid speculations and statements about his retirement from the sport, Ogier signed for Toyota for the 2020 season, with an option for 2021.
-The six-time world champion claimed second place at his home town event of Monte Carlo, and claimed the podium four further times during a shortened seven event championship.
+The six-time world champion claimed second place at his home event of Rallye Monte-Carlo, and claimed the podium four further times during a shortened seven event championship.
 Contender Elfyn Evans took the lead for most of the season, but skidded on ice at the final event at the Monza race track, with only two stages still to go.
 Evans waved Ogier's car to slow down at the same corner where his car had floundered off the road.
-Ogier later remarked that this action saved his car from a similar incident.
-Ogier and co-driver Ingrassia lifted their seventh world titles at this event.
-Former teammate Jari-Matti Latvala became Team Principal at Toyota in 2021.
+Ogier later remarked that this action saved his car from a similar incident, and Ogier and co-driver Ingrassia lifted their seventh world title at this event.

 2021

-In 2021, Ogier picked up an option on his contract, but announced plans to retire at the end of the season.
-He began the season as the six-time defending winner in Monte Carlo.
-He started off the season with a seventh victory in Monte Carlo, which was also his 50th career victory.
-Next month, however, he had a poor showing in the snowy stages of the 2021 Arctic Rally Finland, including a crash near the end of stage eight cost him almost 10 minutes.
-He claimed wins at Croatia, Italy, Kenya and Monza, and finished third at Portugal and Greece, earning his eighth title over teammate Elfyn Evans.
+In 2021, Ogier picked up an option on his contract but announced plans to retire at the end of the season.
+He began the season as the six-time defending winner in Monte Carlo and started off with a 50th career victory, the seventh one in this rally.
+Next month, however, he had a poor showing in the snowy stages of the 2021 Arctic Rally Finland, including a crash near the end of SS8 that cost him almost ten minutes.
+He claimed wins at Croatia, Italy, Kenya and Monza later on, and finished third at Portugal and Greece, earning his eighth title over teammate Elfyn Evans.